Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 [Rachel standing in middle with her bedfast son, whom she has cared for at home for 15 years, three generations of family in photo.]

-Rachel Riddle Interview: Rachel and I have known each other since 1983.
+Rachel Riddle: Rachel and I have known each other since 1983.
 She and her family have helped me with my work now for over 25 years.
 The Riddles pose for pictures, help educate me to their religious and cultural beliefs and provide personal introductions to neighbors and church groups.
 Rachel's children have traveled with me as my photo assistants on many occasions.

 Shelby: What do pictures mean to you?